LogoLogo

 • An API - (Application Program Interface) is a form of communication between two services on the internet.
 Communication takes place between 2 or more endpoints.

 • An endpoint in its simplest form is a URL which allows an API access to a server or application.
-On Siteglide, we provide you with API endpoints we've built with our public API, but now you've learned GraphQL, you also have the ability to build your own endpoints when you need them.
+On Siteglide, we provide you with API endpoints we've built with our , but now you've learned GraphQL, you also have the ability to build your own endpoints when you need them.

 • A method defines the role of the API + Endpoint e.g. a GET method is for "getting" or "fetching" data.